pfurrow/GetCleanDataClassProject/CodeBook.md

 ####Notes on variable 1:
 If available, some additional notes on the variable not covered elsewehere.
 If no notes are present leave this section out.

-##Sources
-Sources you used if any, otherise leave out.

-##Annex
-If you used any code in the codebook that had the echo=FALSE attribute post this here (make sure you set the results parameter to 'hide' as you do not want the results to show again)